vmware-labs/node-replicated-kernel/doc/src/development/Debugging.md

 # Debugging

-Currently the debugging facilities are not as good as on production operating systems.
-However, there are some options available: gdb, `printf`-style debugging, logging and staring at code, which we will discuss in this chapter.
+Currently the debugging facilities are not as good as on a production operating systems.
+However, there are some options available: gdb, `printf`-style debugging, logging and staring at code.
+We will discuss the options in this chapter.

 ## GDB support in the kernel

-> tldr: To use gdb, add `--gdb` to `run.py`.
+> tldr: To use gdb, add `--kgdb` to `run.py`.

 NRK provides an implementation for the gdb remote protocol using a separate serial line for communication.
 This means you can use gdb to connect to the running system.

-To use it, start `run.py` with the `--gdb` argument.
+To use it, start `run.py` with the `--kgdb` argument.
 Once booted, the following line will appear:

 ```log